Certified Circuits: Stability Guarantees for Mechanistic Circuits: Results

 \subsection{Structural Stability Under Distribution Shift}

 The previous experiments used the same circuit on different distributions.
-A stronger test asks: \textit{does the certified circuit structure remain stable beyond the certified radius, when re-discovered on different distributions of the same concept?} We measure this via IoU between circuits discovered on ImageNet and re-discovered on each shifted dataset, at the $K$ maximizing the certified--baseline cACC gap (Fig.~\ref{fig:circuit-consistency}).
-For two circuits with vertices sets $V$ and $V'$, the IoU is defined $|V\cap V'|/|V\cup V'|$.
+A stronger test asks: \textit{does the certified circuit structure remain stable when re-discovered on shifted distributions of the same concept?} We measure this via IoU between circuits discovered on ImageNet and re-discovered on each shifted dataset (Fig.~\ref{fig:iou}).
+For two circuits with vertex sets $V$ and $V'$, the IoU is $|V \cap V'| / |V \cup V'|$.

 Overall, certified circuits have higher median IoU and tighter distributions than baselines across shifts, indicating more consistent structure.
-The largest stability gains align with the largest $\Delta cACC$ performance gains on OOD-CV $104\%$ and ImageNet-A $83\%$.
+The largest stability gains align with the largest $\Delta$cACC performance gains on OOD-CV ($100\%$) and ImageNet-A ($85\%$).
 ImageNet-O is the exception, where both methods show high variance, suggesting class-dependent circuit reconfiguration under semantic anomalies.

-These findings reinforce the OOD generalization results: abstention suppresses shift-sensitive vertices, concentrating circuits on an invariant core that better captures the underlying concept rather than distribution-specific artifacts.
+These findings reinforce the OOD generalization results: abstention suppresses shift-sensitive vertices, concentrating circuits on an invariant core that better captures the underlying concept rather than dataset-specific artifacts.

 \begin{boxH} Certified circuits \textbf{converge to a similar invariant core} when re-discovered on shifted distributions. \end{boxH}